AqwamCreates/DataPredict/docs/Overview/UsingModelChecking.md

 The above function will generate the accuracy of the model by comparing the predicted output made by the model and the actual value.

-Then use print() to see the accuracy
+Then use print() to see the accuracy.

 ```
 print(accuracy)
 ```

+That's all for today!